 Founded in 2002 by Bev Hurst, Roslyn Brown, and Wanda Purton, the Canadian Association of Rally Obedience (CARO) introduced the sport in Canada.
 Rally focuses on building positive relationships between dogs and handlers through trust and respect, and emphasizes fun, enthusiasm, and a positive attitude rather than strict precision.

-Handlers and dogs navigate a numbered course using directional signs performing a variety of obedience movements such as heeling, sits, turns, and pace changes all while maintaining a brisk pace and positive demeanor.
+In CARO Rally, handlers and dogs navigate a numbered course using directional signs, performing a variety of obedience movements such as heeling, sits, turns, and pace changes, all while maintaining a brisk pace and positive demeanour.
 Attitude is more important in Rally than precision.
 Each trial presents a different variety of courses, making it an exciting and mentally stimulating challenge.

 CARO’s mission is to make Rally accessible to everyone, including dogs and handlers with challenges related to age or disability, and to maintain good sportsmanship both in and out of the ring.